IgnitionBoulder/2015week1/deliverables/README.md

 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
 It is the standard markup language used for making webpages.
 HTML is the backbone of all websites and translates images, video and text into a format that your browser can understand.

 What is the role of CSS in a web page?
-CSS sands for Cascading Style Sheets and is used to adjust the visual asthetics of a webpage.
+CSS stands for Cascading Style Sheets and is used to adjust the visual asthetics of a webpage.

 What is the role of Javascript in a web page?
 Javascript is used to affect the behavior of HTML pages.
 It allows you to let the designer dynamically add functionality to their website.
 ---